dart-lang/pub/doc/repository-spec-v2.md

 }
 ```

+To fetch the package archive an HTTP `GET` request _following retries_ must be
+made to the URL given as `archive_url`.
+The response (after following redirects)
+must be a gzipped TAR archive.

 ### (Deprecated) Inspect a specific version of a package

 **Deprecated** as of Dart 2.8, use "List all versions of a package" instead.
+Servers should still support this end-point for compatibility with older `pub` clients.

 **GET** `<PUB_HOSTED_URL>/api/packages/<PACKAGE>/versions/<VERSION>`